sahkaman/opintojaksokuvaus-jamk/TTTW0220 Tietoverkkojen palvelunlaadun suunnittelu.md

 Opintojakso sisältää yleisesti käytetyt tietoverkkojen palvelunlaadun mekanismit, kuten merkkaus, muokkaus, jonotus ja ruuhkanhallinta.
 Lisäksi syvennetään operaattoriteknologioihin, joissa palvelunlaatuasetuksia tarvitaan, kuten televisiokuvan monilähetys Internet Protokollassa (multicast) ja äänen välitys Internet Protokollassa (VoIP).
 Kurssissa myös syvennytään operaattorien runkoverkkoteknologioihin.

-The course includes the commonly used Quality of Service mechanisms like marking, shaping/limiting, queueing and congestion control.
-Also the course delves more deeply into ISP networks where Quality of Service settings are needed such as Multicasting broadcast television and Voice over Internet Protocol.
+The course includes the commonly used Quality of Service mechanisms such as marking, shaping/limiting, queueing and congestion control.
+In addition, the course delves more deeply into ISP networks where Quality of Service settings are needed such as Multicasting broadcast television and Voice over Internet Protocol.
 Thus we also study more of ISP core network technologies.

 ## Opiskelumateriaali / Course Material